VGP/vgp-tools/README.md

 	- **.rxr** for restriction map comparisons, and
 	- **.map** for representing the relationship between a set of consensus sequences and the reads or other sequences from which they were derived.

-- **.scf** a collection of scaffolding suggestions representing putative joins and breaks between sequences in some .seq file.
+- **.jns** a collection of scaffolding suggestions representing putative joins between sequences in some .seq file.
+This can also be used to represent possible links between sequence contigs in an assembly graph.

+- **.brk** a collection of scaffolding suggestions representing putative breaks in sequences in some .seq file.

-- **.exs** this supports export of a set of scaffolds or sequences from a VGP-Format file collection as fasta and/or agp with gaps.
+- **.scf** this supports export of a set of scaffolds or sequences from a VGP-Format file collection as fasta and/or agp with gaps.

 - **.lis** this is a utility file type can be used to record arbitrary lists of objects in any of the other types.